 My daughter was wise enough to recognize it that night and capture it forever, and for that I am grateful.
 Children are our wisest teachers.

-So, the next time you find yourself sitting on a potty stool with wet pants, a migraine, a burgeoning bad mood, wild children, and a mess to clean up, know this: Even on your worst parenting days, being a mother is a beautiful gift and a very short season.
+So, the next time you find yourself sitting on a potty stool with wet pants, a migraine attack, a burgeoning bad mood, wild children, and a mess to clean up, know this: Even on your worst parenting days, being a mother is a beautiful gift and a very short season.